 Teaching Recruitment Pools – A few authorities still operate Teacher Recruitment Pools.
 The running of these varies from authority to authority but usually candidates apply to the local authority who interview potential candidates.
 Candidates may then be accepted into the Pool for that authority.
 Headteachers then approach the local authority for a recommended candidate when a vacancy arises.
 Acceptance into a Pool does not guarantee a job.
 Recruitment Pools are usually for primary school candidates, however some authorities do open a database for secondary school candidates wishing to teach in their authority.
 Check for closing dates as some close before the end of February each year.

-The NUT (National Union of Teachers) website contains useful publications giving tips and advice from the NUT together with contact details and application procedures for local authorities nationwide.
+The NEU (National Education Union) website contains useful publications giving tips and advice for new teachers.

 Teaching Vacancy Websites